Kennedy-Lab-UW/Duplex-Sequencing/README.md

           --progInd PROGIND     How often you want to be told what a program is doing [1000000]
           --read_type READ_TYPE
-                                Type of read.
-Options: dual_map: both reads map properly.
-Doesn't consider read pairs where only one read maps. mono_map: considers any read pair where one read maps. [mono_map]
+                                Type of reads allowed to be considered for consensus making. d: Properly paired reads, p: Paired-end reads where both reads in the pair map, but the two are not properly paired,  m: Paired-end reads where only one read in the pair maps, n: Paired-end reads where neither read maps, s: Single end mapped reads (compatibility option, not recommended for use)[dpm]
           --isize ISIZE         Optional: Maximum distance between read pairs [-1] --absolute            Optional: Treat the program path as an absolute path --parallel            Optional: Perform the alignments of both reads in
                                 parallelOptional: Perform the alignments of both reads in parallel.
-This is faster but requires more memory (minimum 16 GB recommended).
+This is faster but requires more memory (minimum 16 GB recommended for the human genome).

     tag_to_header.py
         Tag To Header
         Version 2.0
-        By Joe Hiatt, Scott Kennedy, Brendan Kohrn and Mike Schmitt October 23, 2013
+        By Scott Kennedy, Joe Hiatt, Brendan Kohrn and Mike Schmitt October 23, 2013

-        Isolate duplex tags, move them from within the sequenced read to the header region, and remove the spacer region.
+        Parses duplex tags from the sequence reads and appends the tag to the header (i.e. QNAME field) of each read.
+Also removes the spacer region.

-        usage: tag_to_header.py [-h] [--infile1 INFILE1] [--infile2 INFILE2]
+        Usage: tag_to_header.py [-h] [--infile1 INFILE1] [--infile2 INFILE2]
                                 [--outfile1 OUTFILE1] [--outfile2 OUTFILE2]
                                 [--barcode_length BLENGTH] [--spacer_length SLENGTH]
                                 [--read_out ROUT] [--adapter ADAPTERSEQ]

-        optional arguments:
+        Optional arguments:
-          -h, --help            show this help message and exit --infile1 INFILE1     First input raw fastq file.
+          -h, --help            show this help message and exit --infile1 INFILE1     Name of raw FASTQ file for read 1.
-          --infile2 INFILE2     Second input raw fastq file.
+          --infile2 INFILE2     Name of raw FASTQ file for read 2.
-          --outfile1 OUTFILE1   Output file for first fastq reads.
+          --outfile1 OUTFILE1   Name of output file for first FASTQ read file.
-          --outfile2 OUTFILE2   Output file for second fastq reads.
+          --outfile2 OUTFILE2   Name of output file for second FASTQ read file.
           --barcode_length BLENGTH
                                 Length of the duplex tag sequence.
 [12] --spacer_length SLENGTH